gatewaycorporate/ip-devicer/README.md

 ## Developed by Gateway Corporate Solutions

-**TLS & Network Fingerprinting Middleware** for the FP-Devicer Intelligence Suite.
+**IP Intelligence Middleware** for the FP-Devicer Intelligence Suite.

-Passively collect and match JA4 fingerprints, TLS extensions, cipher order, HTTP/2 settings, and header consistency to strengthen device identity.
+Instantly enrich every `deviceId` with production-grade IP signals: MaxMind geolocation (country, city, subdivision, ASN), proxy/VPN/Tor/hosting detection, reputation scoring, impossible-travel alerts, and historical consistency matching — all 100% self-hosted and invisible to clients.

 Part of the [FP-Devicer](https://github.com/gatewaycorporate/fp-devicer) family — invisible to clients and extremely hard to spoof.